IBM/universal-connectors/filter-plugin/logstash-filter-mssql-guardium/MssqlOverJdbcPackage/README.md

 	4. Click the Plus sign to open the Connector Configuration dialog box.
     5. Type a name in the Connector name field.
     6. Update the input section to add the details from awsMSSQL.conf/onPremMSSQL.conf file's input part, omitting the keyword "input{" at the beginning and its corresponding "}" at the end.
+	Note : • For Guardium Data Protection version 11.3, add the following line to the input section:
+	'jdbc_driver_library => "${THIRD_PARTY_PATH}/mssql-jdbc-7.4.1.jre8.jar"'
+		• If auditing is configured way long back and UC is configured at later point of time, still UC will process all the previous older records as well till date, since it is already audited by the DB.
     7. Update the filter section to add the details from awsMSSQL.conf/onPremMSSQL.conf file's filter part, omitting the keyword "filter{" at the beginning and its corresponding "}" at the end.
     8. Click Save.
 Guardium validates the new connector, and enables the univer***REMOVED***l connector if it was di***REMOVED***bled.
 After it is validated, the connector appears in the Configure Univer***REMOVED***l Connector page.